Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Module Development Framework/Directives/README.md

 for our example,
 the package will be renamed to "aether_my_directive".

-Proceed to implement any directives provided by your direcitve module as extensions of the Directive class.
+Proceed to implement any directives provided by your direcitve module as extensions of the DirectiveUnit class.

 Then,
-in the onCall method of the Aether class, add a new instance of each of your directives to the directiveUnits ArrayList.
+in the onCall method of the Aether class, add a new instance of each of your directiveUnits to the directiveUnits ArrayList.
 Feel free to remove the test command.

 Finally,